 Last election day, I was thinking about modern rituals of passage in which one comes of age.
 As a citizen you come of age when you stand up to be counted by casting your first ballot.
 As an artist, you come of age when you feel compelled to take a personal stand on these three issues:

 Color vs. Tone.
 Are you a Rembrandt who sees value first and color second?
-If so, you carefully prepare your three-value sketches in black, gray, and white before painting.
+If so, you carefully prepare your three-value sketches in black, gray, and white before painting, so you can create paints or murals which you can see at sites like www.muraledesign.com.
 You tend to agree with teachers who say that if your values read well, it doesn’t matter what colors you use.

 Or are you a Van Gogh who sees color first and value second?
 If so, you use color in a more emotional or intuitive way.
 You are more likely to charge right into a painting, adjusting color notes as you go.
 You model form by hue changes as much as by value changes.